-Students study syntax, inflections, and vocabulary by usage in Latin passages.
-Students will use these tools to develop reading skill in Latin.
-Daily drill activities are provided to promote automatic response in reading, writing and speaking.
-Word study is related to the use of derivatives and Latin phrases in English.
-The social life of the Romans, myths and legends, and famous Roman personalities are learned by reading Latin stories, which serve as examples of our cultural heritage.
-This course is geared to satisfy the Checkpoint A of the New York State Syllabus for the communicative approach.
-Department Exam.
-This course fulfills the graduation requirement in World Language.
+Students will study basic Latin syntax, inflections, and vocabulary by usage in Latin passages.
+Students will use their knowledge of these concepts to develop reading skills in Latin.
+Daily reinforcement of the readings through engaging activities will strengthen students? reading, writing, and speaking proficiency.
+Word study is related to derivatives and Latin phrases in English.
+Ancient Roman history and culture will be taught through the Latin stories read in class: thematic units include Roman family and housing, Roman social classes, ancient education, and the foundation myths of Rome.
+This course is geared towards satisfying the Checkpoint A benchmarks of fhe New York State syllabus.
+Latin is taught using a comprehensible input-based approach to language acquisition.
+This course fulfills the graduation requirement in World Language...